bmi-labmedinfo/Reliability/ReliabilityPackage/Readme.md

 # Reliability_Package

-This repository includes the codes for the implementation of the Reliability package as implemented by Nicora et al. in [1].
+This repository includes the codes for the implementation of the Reliability package as implemented by Peracchio et al. in [1].

 ## AIM